sjmluo/Contextually_Situated_Anomaly_Detection/README.md

 $ cd requirements
 $ pip install -r end2end-requirements.txt
 ```
 For the benchmark models, preferably in a separate virtual environment, run
 ```
 $ cd requirements
 $ pip install -r tf_requirements.txt
 ```
 Having multiple environments is preferred due to Tensorflow conflicts with other packages especially if you are working on ARM architecture chips (such as the Apple M1s).
+You can also run the setup.sh scripts located inside the relevant folders.

 ## Images